Amarendracho/springboot-projects/springwithoutboot/README.md

 5. Create a object and call with spring container bean Hospital h = (Hospital) context.getBean("hospital");

 6. Create setter and constructor injection.
-      **CONSTRUCTOR INJECTION** - init parameterized constructor based on variables.
+USE ANY OF ONE BELOW **CONSTRUCTOR INJECTION** - init parameterized constructor based on variables.
        **SETTER INJECTION** - init getter and setter methods